 I know you may already know what SEO is, but let’s just briefly recap.

 SEO stands for Search Engine Optimization.

-That means that any article, blog, or post on a website should be optimized for readers, and audience… so people will not bounce off the article in the third second.
+That means that any article or blog post on a website should be optimized for readers and audiences… so people will not bounce off the article in the third second.

 Why they might leave the post/article?

 There are many reasons:

 - Text is hard to read (big chunks of text, with no paragraphs, no images…)

 - Clickbait – meaning it is not relevant to the keyword you searched for